-We cannot accept responsibility for any security breaches or malicious activities that adversely impact on the live website.
-We can advise upon request how the client can better secure their website.
-This may include implementing project specific security measures, and may also include referring the client to a dedicated 3rd party security service provider.
+We cannot accept responsibility for any security breaches or malicious activities that adversely impact on the live website/digital product.
+We can advise upon request how the client can better secure their website/digital product.
+This may include implementing project-specific security measures, and may also include referring the client to a dedicated 3rd party security service provider.

 22. Customer data

 Digital Garden must:

 (a) Do all things that a reasonable and prudent entity would do to ensure that all Customer Data is protected at all times from unauthorised access or use by a third party or misuse, damage or destruction by any person;

 (b) provide protective measures for the Customer Data that are no less rigorous than accepted industry standards and commensurate with the consequences and probability of unauthorised access to, or use, misuse or loss of, the Customer Data;

 (c) without limiting (a) or (b), comply with all security regulations or procedures or directions as are specified in the Contract or given by the Customer from time to time regarding any aspect of security of, or access to, the Customer's information or material.